SumoLogic/sumologic-kubernetes-collection/deploy/docs/roadmap.md

 ## [Helm Chart v2][v2]

-This version focuses on incorporating OpenTelemetry Collector as alternatives for the following elements:
+This version focuses on incorporating OpenTelemetry Collector as alternative for the following elements:

 - logs collection
 - events collection